azu/kvs/README.md

 # kvs

-Key Value storage for Browser(IndexedDB), Node.js, In-Memory.
+Key Value storage for Browser, Node.js, In-Memory.

 It is a monorepo for key-value storage.